PMET-public/module-datainstall-graphql/README.md

 		}
 	}

 **upsells**: Use to create the `upsells.json` file to populate Related Products Cross Sells and Upsells.
-Include the Ids or names you want to include in the export.
+Include the Ids or names you want to include in the export. `conditions_serialized` and `actions_serialized` will include the raw content, so any id substitutions will need to be done manually as outlined in the Data Installer documentation https://github.com/PMET-public/module-data-install#content-substitution

 	query{
 		upsells(identifiers: ["4","3"]) {